 Born into a Jewish ghetto in Hungary, as a child, Elie Wiesel was sent to the Nazi concentration camps at Auschwitz and Buchenwald.
 This is his account of that atrocity: the ever-increasing horrors he endured, the loss of his family and his struggle to survive in a world that stripped him of humanity, dignity and faith.

 Describing in simple terms the tragic murder of a people from a survivor’s perspective, Night is among the most personal, intimate and poignant of all accounts of the Holocaust.
 A compelling consideration of the darkest side of human nature and the enduring power of hope, it remains one of the most important works of the twentieth century.

 7. The Hunger Games by Suzanne Collins

-Ahhh The Hunger Games.
-Often it’s easy to chalk this book up to a dystopian thriller but we put this one on here because of its message and what it stands for.
+If you thought we weren’t branching away from the here and now, you’d be wrong.
+Often it’s easy to chalk this book up to a dystopian thriller but we put it on here because of its message and what it stands for.
 Fighting for what’s right, never giving up, and ALWAYS speaking up for what you believe in.
 Thank you, Katniss.

 8. I Am Malala by Malala Yousafzai